sjb373/Valve-Control-Arduino-Project/README.md

  To control the arduino using the python UI:

- 1) Make sure you have python and pyserial
+ 1) Make sure you have python and pyserial installed and working

  2) Upload SerialControlPython.c

  3) make sure line 45 has a string with the path to the port your arduino is on